joenba7/joenba7.github.io/docs/posts/ncat-a-modern-implementation-of-netcat.md

 Users who then want to connect to the chat:

 ```
-ncat <server> 10100
+ncat  10100
 ```

 The output will be something along the lines of:

 ```
-<user0> Hello?
+ Hello?
-<user5> Is it me you're looking for?
+ Is it me you're looking for?
 ```

 The user IDs generated by **ncat** are based on the file descriptor for each connection and must be considered arbitrary.
-Also, you won't see `<userX>` in front of the text you type, but others will see it.
-The main difference when using **–chat** is that you and every user connected to the server will get a `<userX>` tag, making it easier to see who wrote what.
+Also, you won’t see `` in front of the text you type, but others will see it.
+The main difference when using **–chat** is that you and every user connected to the server will get a `` tag, making it easier to see who wrote what.

 ### Mail client